Major Risks Factors for Oral Cancer

 Chronic poor oral hygiene is a significant independent risk factor for oral cancer.
 The resulting persistent inflammation and bacterial changes in the mouth are believed to contribute to cancer development.
 Poor oral hygiene related attributable risk of having oral cancer in both men and women across India.
 Long-term use of ill-fitting or broken dentures that cause chronic irritation to the oral mucosa can increase the risk of oral cancer.
 Regular dental check-ups are essential to ensure dentures fit properly.

 A weakened immune system substantially increases the risk of oral cancer.
-Individual with weakened immune system along with those taking medicines to control immune system like after an organ transplant.
+Individuals with immunosuppression such as those with HIV infection or those receiving immunosuppressive therapy after organ transplantation have an increased risk of oral cancer.
 Specific medical scenario such as HIV infection can also lead to weak your immune system.

 Prevention is better than a cure.
 Here is a list of several habits that you can imbibe in your daily life to reduce the probability of oral cancer: